 - Participate in a professional development workshop from 9am-1pm on April 26, 2019

 - Set aside 30 minutes of class time twice during the semester for students to complete the FYS assessments and IRB form

 In order to support First-Year Seminar instructors, CETL will facilitate bi-weekly Community of Practice (CoP) meetings in Fall 2019 and provide optional class observations and feedback.

-If you are interested in teaching a First-Year Seminar course, please complete the following form by December 1.
+If you are interested in teaching a First-Year Seminar course, please complete the following form.
 The First-Year Seminar team will be in contact by December 7.